 I was in Kyoto and noted how road crossings were split into 2 lanes: 1 for pedestrians and the other for cyclists.
 Very simple yet effective.
-In my country, cyclists are not required to dismount when crossing roads.
-Pedestrians, cyclists, and people using e-scooters will use the same path area to cross the road – accidents waiting to happen!
-In Singapore, you’ll also see the craziest people with no safety gear, whizzing through heavy traffic on roads and expressways – madness.
+In Singapore, cyclists are not required by law to dismount when they’re crossing roads.
+Pedestrians, cyclists, and people using e-scooters in Singapore will use the same path area to cross the road – accidents waiting to happen!
+In my country, you’ll also see the craziest people with no safety gear, whizzing through heavy traffic on roads and expressways – madness.
 They don’t need to stay away from cars, because cars had to take care and avoid those reckless people.
 Not in Japan though.
 For some reason, the PMDs trend has not caught up in Japan yet.

 Even if it’s not about using the roads, the Japanese are generally really considerate.
 On pavements, cyclists will ride with caution, making sure to keep a safe distance from pedestrians.

 8. Japan is so peaceful, even the cars on the road are quiet.

-Sometimes it gets so quiet as I walk neext to a road, that I wonder if the cars that have stopped at traffic lights have had their engines killed.
+Sometimes it gets so quiet as I walk next to a road in Tokyo, that I’ll wonder if the cars that have stopped at traffic lights have had their engines killed.
 The cars are so quiet.
 No loud rumbling noises by buses and stuff.

 9. Nature is a huge part of living in Japan.

 More than 60% of Japan is forested (source).
 Forest bathing – being in the presence of trees – is part of the Japanese’s lifestyle.
 I had my own experience hiking through katsura forests at Mount Takao.

 Fancy this mountain in your backyard?
-I walked past this little farm after leaving Chureito Pagoda, and was really moved to imagine how wonderful it’ll be to open your door every morning or evening with this view.
+I walked past this little farm after leaving Chureito Pagoda, and was really moved to imagine how wonderful it’ll be to open my door every morning or evening with a view like this.
 Is this why WWOOF Japan is so popular?
 I don’t mind WWOOFing at a place like this, or in Hokkaido! =p

 WWOOF which is a program where hosts will provide accommodation and meals in exchange for the volunteer helping with work at farms.

 10. Tokyo is busy and crowded, but it’s far from being unpleasant.